Old Lindley

-Old Lindley or Over Lindley is a hamlet in the unparished area of Elland, in the Calderdale district, in the county of West Yorkshire, England.
+Old Lindley or Over Lindley is a hamlet in the civil parish of Stainland and District, in the Calderdale district, in the county of West Yorkshire, England.
 It is near the hamlet of Jagger Green, the village of Holywell Green and the town of Elland.
 Old Lindley has a moor called Old Lindley Moor.

 History

 The name "Lindley" means 'Flax wood/clearing', the 'Old' to distinguish from Lindley.
 Old Lindley was recorded in the Domesday Book as Linlei/Linleie, Old Lindley was also known as "Linley(e)", "Lynley(e)", "Lynlay", Hold(e) "Lynlay", Old(e) "Lynlay", "Over Lynlay", "Linneley", "Lyndeley" and "Ouldlindley".

 Governance

 Old Lindley was in the township of Stainland, in 1866 the civil parish of Stainland with Old Lindley was formed, on 1 April 1937 Stainland with Old Lindley parish was abolished and Old Lindley became part of Elland parish, which on 1 April 1974 became unparished.
-A parish council called "Stainland & District" now covers the area but as of January 2022 the Ordnance Survey doesn't show a civil parish by this name.
+In 2017 it became part of the parish of Stainland and District.